About

 We May Eat Fruit (Ghostbird Press 2025), winner of the 2024 Birdhouse Prize

-We Are Still in the Fort: Poems by Muyaka bin Haji al-Ghassaniy (Vanderbilt University Press 2026), translations of the 19th-century poet from Mombasa, many of which can be read where they first appeared in literary journals under the “Swahili Translations” tab above.
+We Are Still in the Fort (Vanderbilt University Press 2026), translations of the 19th-century poet Muyaka bin Haji al-Ghassaniy, many of which can be read where they first appeared in literary journals under the “Swahili Translations” tab above.

-Translation of the Swahili novel They Are Us by Katama Mkangi (University of Georgia Press 2026), which was supported by a 2023 PEN/Heim Translation Fund Grant and 2024 NEA Translation Fellowship.
+They Are Us (University of Georgia Press 2026), a translation of the Swahili novel by Katama Mkangi, which was supported by a 2023 PEN/Heim Translation Fund Grant and 2024 NEA Translation Fellowship.

-Other manuscripts in progress include a collage of found texts mostly translated from Swahili and German about the anticolonial Hehe chieftain Mkwawa, a lyric history of Swahili hip hop, and a hybrid investigation of the platypus.
+Other manuscripts in progress include a collage of found texts mostly translated from Swahili and German about the anticolonial Hehe chieftain Mkwawa and a hybrid investigation of the platypus.

-Other accomplishments include getting arrested for disorderly conduct, criminal trespass, obstructing traffic, obstructing government administration, and resisting arrest in locales such as Trump Tower, Trump International Hotel, the Republican National Convention, and the United States Senate.
+Other accomplishments include getting arrested for disorderly conduct, criminal trespass, obstructing traffic, obstructing government administration, and resisting arrest in locales such as Trump Tower, Trump International Hotel, the Republican National Convention, the United States Senate, and the Israeli consulate.

 Leave a Reply